Celdir/dafny/README.md

 # Our Work
 #### Creating a Threading Library
-New requires & ensures about memory access
+We will extend the Dafny programming language by adding multithreading support with the following features/functionality:
+* Creating new threads and accessing handles to those threads
+* Sending messages to other threads by their handles
-Functions to create and destroy threads (likely based on pid) Concept of simultaneous code
+* Concept of simultaneous code in proof engine
+* Language support for synchronized functionality that ensures appropriate facts about simultaneous access
-Mutex lock library providing guarantees about its funtionality (specifically in terms of simultaneous code) Shared variables with requirements about simultaneous access Message/pipe library
+* Shared variables with requirements about simultaneous access
-Synchronization keyword (makes guarantees about simultaneous access)
+* Mutex lock library with appropriate simultaneous-code-related propositions required and ensured

 #### Path Compression (Simple Substitutions)
-Based on requires, ensures, stability, side-effects Finds matches, makes substitutions
+Using Dafny's sophisticated proof construction, a significant amount of metadata relating to nontrivial facts about the functionality of compiled Dafny code is available.
+Using this data, optimizations can be made to the code that would have otherwise been unavailable to the compiler.
+One such example is simple path compression: By analyzing the inputs, outputs, requirements, ensures and side-effects of different subroutines, some routines can be found to have more efficient versions with the same effect.

 <br>
 <br>